leavingnadir/lowlux/README.md

   Go to settings → Wi-Fi.
   The connected network name is your SSID.

-# Find your Wi-Fi password
+# ⚡Find your Wi-Fi password

 Windows:
   Open Control Panel → Network and Sharing Center.